krazyjakee/jquery-smartModal/README.md

 ## Cross-Browser Compatibility

-This plugin has been tested in the following browsers:
+This plugin has been tested in the following browsers (should also work in IE, but haven't tested):

 * Google Chome
+ * Version 33
  * Version 28
  * Version 27
 * Firefox